SATAC’s participating institutions may add adjustment factors to your university aggregate to calculate a selection rank for entry to their courses.

 To download a list of schools in South Australia and the Northern Territory whose students completing the SACE/NTCET in 2018 will qualify for equity adjustments under the Universities Equity Scheme for entry to university in 2019, click the link below.

 Applicants in other schools can make an application under the Scheme to demonstrate their individual disadvantage.
-Applicants will be eligible during the year they gain their ATAR providing:
+Applicants will be eligible if, during the school year they gain their ATAR: